Tinkerforge/doc/en/source/Hardware/Bricklets/Load_Cell.rst

 Signal -       IN-              white
 ============== ================ ================================================

-If you put weight onto the load cell on the end with the arrow facing down you should get a positive weight reading.
-If you get a negative weight reading then you need to switch the signal wires connected to the IN+ and IN- terminals.
+Plugin version 2.0.0 for the Load Cell Bricklet had a bug that resulted in inverted weight measurements.
+To avoid this you could swap the signal wires connected to the IN+ and IN- terminals.
+This bug was fixed in version 2.0.1 and the signal wires can be connected according to the table above now.

 .. _load_cell_bricklet_test: